Download a Fall ’17 Children’s Ministries Opportunity Together! Flyer

 Children’s Ministries Support System

-Once a month commitment to oversee homegroup childcare helpers in the areas of the nursery, toddlers or Orange tag children.
+Once a month commitment to oversee homegroup childcare helpers in the areas of the nursery and toddlers.

 Information Table Staff: